 “Our biggest data need today is to have someone solely focused on our internal systems.
 More and more, we’re finding that little data gaps in the tools that sync with our CRM can cause massive challenges downstream.
 We are a company that empowers others to make data-driven decisions through testing ideas and as such, no debate can be won without data on your side.”

 3rd party tools

 Asked about 3rd party tools they use, Dan starts ticking off a plethora of names.
 Zendesk, Toutapp, Marketo, Recurly, Totango, TaskRay and FunnelSource.
 The list goes on, but those are the ones they use every day.
-They are moving to Toutapp for email templates and tracking after doing A/B testing with other solutions they were using, in true Optimizely fashion.
+They are moving to Toutapp for email templates and tracking after doing A/B testing with other solutions they were using, in a true Optimizely fashion.

 Here are some of the 3rd party tools used by Optimizely

 - Marketo (marketing automation)

 - Totango (customer success)

 - FunnelSource (forecasting and pipeline analytics)